Research Interests: Decision-making and innovation management in fragmented systems

 Natalya Vinokurova is an Assistant Professor of Management at the Wharton School of the University of Pennsylvania.
 She graduated cum laude from Harvard College, where she studied Psychology, and she received her MPhil and PhD in Business Administration from the NYU Stern School.
 Her dissertation won the first prize from the Industry Studies Association, an honorable mention for the Grigor McLelland Award from the Society for the Advancement of Management Studies, and was a finalist for the Wiley-Blackwell Outstanding Dissertation Award from the Academy of Management.

 Professor Vinokurova teaches strategy in the core MBA program and a workshop on analyzing business cases for the MBA and Executive MBA students at Wharton.
-She received numerous teaching awards including the designation of Top 40 Business Professors under 40 by Poets and Quants, the “Tough but we’ll thank you in five years” core curriculum teaching awards as well as two “Goes above and beyond the call of duty” core curriculum teaching awards.
+She received numerous teaching awards including the designation of Top 40 Business Professors under 40 by Poets and Quants, the “Tough but we’ll thank you in five years” core curriculum teaching award as well as two “Goes above and beyond the call of duty” core curriculum teaching awards.

 Abstract: This comment, in response to Phil Scranton’s article, suggests that communist business practices differ from those adopted in the West along three dimensions: (1) the locus and degree of centralization of production decisions, (2) the mechanism for coordinating the producers’ actions, and (3) the use of state terror in shaping the workers’ and the managers’ incentives.
 My analysis focuses on the third dimension—state terror, which I define as a workers and managers experiencing extreme penalties for failing to meet the state’s goals.
 I argue that business history and allied disciplines of management and economics would benefit from studying state terror as a management practice and outline several avenues for pursuing such research.